MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 The report submission rule (the SentTo parameter \*-ReportSubmissionRule cmdlets) controls the email address of the reporting mailbox where user reported messages are sent.

-When you set the email address of the reporting mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/securitysettings/userSubmission>, the same email address is also set in the following parameters in the \*-ReportSubmissionPolicy cmdlets:
+When you set the email address of the reporting mailbox in the Microsoft 365 Defender portal, the same email address is also set in the following parameters in the \*-ReportSubmissionPolicy cmdlets:

-- Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
+- Microsoft integrated reporting using Microsoft reporting tools in Outlook: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
-- Third-party tools: The ThirdPartyReportAddresses parameter.
+- Microsoft integrated reporting using third-party tools in Outlook: The ThirdPartyReportAddresses parameter.

 Although it's not absolutely required, it makes sense to keep the email address consistent in the related parameters in the \*-ReportSubmissionPolicy and \*-ReportSubmissionRule cmdlets.